-John had alway dreamt of living in the wilderness and having his own expansive playground.
+John had alway dreamed of living in the wilderness and having his own expansive playground.
 He also wanted to be self sufficient and away from the bustle of the city.
 At Grit Farm Fitness, John is realizing this dream and living many more.

 Allison spent her young adult life living and working with horses at Spruce Meadows.
 After moving onto athletics in college, she ended up leaving her career with horses to pursue athletics full-time.
 Her passion for health and well-being also included backyard chickens, bee-keeping and an organic gardening.
 She played with these on a small scale in her Vancouver home.
 Grit Farm Fitness made everything real on a grand scale.

 Ama … “Dad, when we got Cinders, mom and I dreamt of having the horses in our backyard, look at them!”

 Life has been an absolute adventure of new experiences at every turn.
 Nothing was easy… but as in everything, it was worth doing – and formative in our journey as a family.

 John was fortunate to have had many formative experiences growing up: working in construction under his brother Ed’s wings, toiling in the fisheries with his mom’s mentoring, growing as an athlete in his brother Charles’ footsteps, understanding the basics of business as a realtor, discovering health and function as a RMT, and exploring the world with the encouragement of friends.
 When he met Alli, the exploration went far and wide in a cycling trip in the Caribbean and across South America.
 Then there was the exploration of North America and the Australian east coast in pursuit of OCR glory.
 Obstacle racing brought on many opportunities to build fitness challenges and work with both charities and schools.